AnujTewari/SearchComparison/README.md

 # SearchComparison
-Comparing search algorithms(BFS, DFS and GBFS).
+Comparision of Search Algorithms.
-Navigation is a common problem for intelligent agents (especially robots).
+	Navigation is a common problem for intelligent agents (especiialy robots).
 The simple 2D version of this problem relates to everything from a robot wandering the hallways of a building, to a taxi navigating the streets of city to get to a destination.
 We can model navigation as a discrete search by designating way points covering the free space, e.g. laid out on